dgaydukov/cert-spring5/files/spring5.md

 To use it in reactive apps you can use some hacks with copying `ThreadLocal` variables between threads
 * we have to manually clear it after each invocation

-As you see MDU no the best approach, that's why `logstash-logback-encoder` provides the concept of `StructuredArguments` and you can use it to add fields to json
+As you see MDC no the best approach, that's why `logstash-logback-encoder` provides the concept of `StructuredArguments` and you can use it to add fields to json
 ```java
 import org.springframework.boot.SpringApplication;
 import org.springframework.boot.autoconfigure.SpringBootApplication;